fossasia/susi_server/docs/susi_skill_development_tutorial.md

 To stop testing your new Susi Skills, write `stop dreaming`.

-## Write Easy Dialog ("EzD") conversation rules

-Susi has currently two AI description languages:
-* "Susi Mind Files" which are complex JSON descriptions.
-You can consider this as Susi's 'low-level' expression language.
-* "EzD" Easy Dialog conversation rules which are simple text files.

-What you will learn here is the EzD language.
-It's actually much simpler than you would imagine.
-Let's give it a try:

 ### Tutorial Level 0: Fixed Query-Answer Phrase Collections

 In you dream test zone (the etherpad) write:
 ```
-# susi EzD tutorial playground
+# susi Skill tutorial playground
-::prior
 roses are red
 susi is a hack
 ```
 This defines one simple rule: to answer on "roses are red" the phrase "susi is a hack".
 The other lines mean:
 * all lines starting with `#` are comment lines and are ignored.
-* all lines starting with a '::' are section declaration modifiers.
-Here we define that all following rules are 'prior' rules, that mean they rank higher than other rules which depend on phrase patterns.
-We will learn the details later
 * all other text lines define dialog rules.
 Rules are separate with empty lines.
 Comment and section declaration modifiers count also like empty lines as separator.

 Now you can test the new rule:
 * send the following query to Susi: "roses are red"
 * Susi will answer with "susi is a hack".
-The EzD format is just a text file where two lines which are not separated with an empty line represent a conversation pattern.
+The Skill file is just a text file where two lines which are not separated with an empty line represent a conversation pattern.
 You can actually add a third line to your file:
 ```
-# susi EzD tutorial playground
+# susi tutorial playground
 ::prior
 roses are red
 susi is a hack